France Télévisions: Thematic

-France Télévisions has an interest in a number of thematic cable/satellite channels in France:
+France Télévisions took an interest in a number of thematic cable/satellite channels in France:

+The channel Planète+ Crime was recently sold.

 France Télévisions holds 100% of France Télémusique SAS.

-The thematic channel Planète Juniors (formerly Ma Planète) ceased operations in March 2009.
+The thematic channel Planète Juniors (formerly Ma Planète) ceased operations in March 2009, and Planète+ Thalassa closed on 31 December 2015.

+France.tv

+France.tv is France Télévisions' streaming platform.
+Launched in 2010 as the catch-up service Pluzz, it offers live feeds of the France Télévisions channels, as well as on-demand streaming of their programmes, and acquired programmes from other broadcasters (such as a 2019 agreement with Canadian broadcaster Ici Radio-Canada Télé).
+The service was relaunched in 2017 under the France.tv branding, as part of an effort to promote it as the main digital platform of France Télévisions.

+In July 2025, France Télévisions announced a partnership with Amazon Prime Video, under which France.tv's on-demand library and live streaming of all France Télévisions channels would become available on the Prime Video platform.
+The agreement, which took effect immediately, came shortly after commercial rival TF1 Group announced a similar partnership with Netflix to begin in 2026.

 International

-France Télévisions holds 45% of the ARTE France holding company together with the French state (25%), Radio France (15%) and INA (15%).
-ARTE France and ARTE Deutschland form the ARTE Consortium that manages the bilingual French-German channel (ARTE shared its analogue channel with France 5, but both channels have separate full-time services on cable, satellite and digital broadcasts).
+France Télévisions holds 45% of the Arte France holding company together with the French state (25%), Radio France (15%) and INA (15%).
+Arte France and Arte Deutschland form the Arte Consortium that manages the bilingual French-German channel (Arte shared its analogue channel with France 5, but both channels have separate full-time services on cable, satellite and digital broadcasts).

 France Télévisions also controls the new R1 digital multiplex that currently hosts France 2, France 3, France 5, Arte and La Chaîne parlementaire.
 France 4 was originally on the R1 multiplex but was moved to R2 to allow space for regional channels on R1.